-In many cases, a user’s journey through a website starts from the menu, so it has to feature all important sections.
-The menu can be placed in the top of the page or on the left, as well be opened by click or by hover.
-Depending on the site architecture, it can have one or several types of menus.
-The important thing is that the menu should be easily accessible on both desktop and mobile devices.
+Menu: The user’s journey through a website typically starts from the menu, so the menu must feature the most important sections.
+The menu can be positioned at the top of the page or on the left, and can be activated by clicking or hovering.
+Depending on the site’s architecture, it should have one or several types of menus.
+The important thing is to ensure that the menu is easily accessible on both desktop and mobile devices.

-When navigating through your website, users won’t necessarily understand where they are and how they got there.
-Breadcrumbs will help them find the way back to any section.
-Not only does this element makes user lives easier but it also helps search bots to understand the site’s hierarchy.
+Breadcrumbs: While navigating your website, users may not always understand where they are and how they got there.
+Breadcrumbs will help users find the way back to any section.
+Not only does this element makes user’s lives easier but it also helps search bots understand the site’s hierarchy.

-A website header is a block placed on top of the page that features the most important categories or pages (for example, the Delivery section for e-commerce or the Pricing plans section for SaaS websites).
-Typically, contacts, a search box, a language or region switch are also included in the header.
+Header: A website header is a block placed on top of the page that features the most important categories or pages (for example, the Delivery section for e-commerce or the Pricing plans section for SaaS websites).
+The most common elements included in the header include, contacts, a search box, and a language or region switch.

-Tags represent another great way to organize your content and provide users with a specific set of relevant pages.
+Tags: Tags are another great way to organize your content and provide users with a specific set of relevant pages.

-Consider creating recommendation blocks like “See more on the topic,” “You may also like,” “People also viewed.”
-They will strengthen your internal linking and drive more traffic to relevant pages.
+Linking blocks: Consider creating recommendation blocks like “See more on this topic,” “You may also like,” “People also viewed.”
+These blocks can strengthen your internal linking structure and drive more traffic to relevant pages.

 Step 7.
 Create a sitemap

-Making your site easier to navigate, don’t forget about search crawlers.
-Sitemaps help them keep track of all pages that appear on your website and index them faster.
-Search engines can also use the sitemap as a reference when determining canonical URLs.
+To make your site easier to navigate, it’s important to consider search crawlers as well.
+Sitemaps help you keep track of all pages on your website and expedite their indexing by search engines.
+Search engines can also use the sitemap as a point of reference for determining canonical URLs.

-You can create an XML sitemap for crawling purposes that will include a list of all URLs and their hierarchy and also an HTML sitemap for users that will act like an interactive list of all pages.
-Each search engine has its own instructions about creating and submitting a sitemap file.
-SE Ranking’s Website Audit can ease this process for you and create a sitemap automatically.
+You can create an XML sitemap for crawling purposes that includes a list of all URLs along with their hierarchy.
+Also, an HTML sitemap can be generated for users, functioning as an interactive list of all pages.
+Each search engine provides specific instructions for creating and submitting a sitemap file.
+SE Ranking’s Website Audit can simplify this process by creating a sitemap automatically.